IsaacLea/java-patterns/README.md

 ### Builder
 - Provides a a nice way to construct objects that have a lot of parameters and it enforces how the objects are created.
 Doesn't expose setter methods on the returned object so it is immutable

+### Prototype
+- Used when object instances need to be cloned / replicated.
+The implementation provides a clone method that returns a new cloned instance of itself

 ## Behavioral patterns